Pre-Musical Theatre

 Ages 5-7

-This class is the perfect blend of musical theatre, circus, and acting skills for our young students.
+This class is a blend of voice, dance, and acting skills for our young students.
 They will be given the opportunity to explore several aspects of our performing arts program with fast-paced games, skits, music basics, and dance instruction.
 This is a great starting point for budding performers to have an introduction to the arts, which will set them up to successfully participate in classes as they get older.
 This class is designed to help students grow in confidence, communication, and cooperation all while having a lot of fun performing!

 This class will perform in Fall Showcase and Finale.